 Bukit Kasih is a peculiar shrine and monument in the Minahasa highlands of Manado, Sulawesi.

 Two epic stone faces, dedicated to local Indonesian heroes from a long time ago, are carved into the hills and stare out at you, like some kind of creepy tribal Mount Rushmore.

 It’s also a geothermal area, so there are boiling hot springs, crumbling rock foundations, and the ground around your feet is smoking.

 Sounds crazy, huh?
 I’ve seen and done some things in my travels, but this is probably one of the most bizarre and surreal places I have ever been.
-Love it!
+I love it!

 What Is Bukit Kasih?